-We believe literacy at primary school level is the most cost-effective investment in the fight against poverty &poor educational achievement.
-Our literacy intervention programmes are run in South African schools and provide children who struggle to read with one-on-one attention from a volunteer Reading Helper or youth Literacy Tutor.
-Through consistent literacy input, reading help and fun activities, the children we help don't only learn to read, they fall in love with it.
+Our literacy intervention programmes are run in primary schools where children who struggle to read are provided one-on-one reading help.
+Moreover, we establish educational infrastructure in communities through Reading Clubs.
+Through consistent literacy input, reading help & fun activities, the children we help don't only learn to read, they fall in love with it.
+We believe building literacy skills is the most cost-effective investment in the fight against poverty & poor educational achievement.